-Standards assessed against during visit
+Standards assessed

-39 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
-Standards C1(a), C1(b), C1(d), C1(e), C1(f), C2(a), C2(b) and C2(c) could not be assessed as the establishment does not directly seek consent.
-The establishment will only receive relevant material that has been purchased from commercial suppliers.
+40 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
+Some standards relating to consent procedures (C1(a), C1(d), C1(e), and C1(f)) and standards relating to consent training (C2(a), C2(b) and C2(c)) were not applicable as the establishment does not directly seek consent from donors.